Orthopedic pathology: Bone Cancer/Tumours

 Common orthopaedic diseases include; arthritis, back/foot/hand/knee/neck/shoulder pains, osteoporosis, Paget's disease of the bone and soft-tissue injuries.

 Non-neoplastic disorders

 Bone diseases include non-neoplastic disorders, which are diseases that are not caused by abnormal growths such as cancer.
 These consist of genetic diseases, osteoporosis, infections of the bone, and Paget's disease of bone.

 Neuromotor Impairments

-Neuromotor impairments refer to the conditions that are established at or before birth in the affected person, regarding damage or unnatural behaviors of the brain and spinal chord, or more generally, the Nervous system.
+Neuromotor impairments refer to the conditions that are established at or before birth in the affected person, regarding damage or unnatural behaviors of the brain and spinal cord, or more generally, the Nervous system.
 The transmission of specific signals through Neurons by the brain to all parts of the body is hindered by neuromotor impairments, generally causing a range of problems regarding motion and movement of all parts of the body.
 Common effects are loss of limb functionality, urinary control, and the spinal alignment.

 two examples of neuromotor impairments are Cerebral palsy and Spina bifida.